 2) Knee: The knee, like the hip, needs to be able to express its full range of motion for a person to run efficiently.
 To express the prerequisite knee flexion (bending) an athlete should be able to sit on their heels with the weight of the torso and be able to relax in that position.
 An inability to claim this position might be the real cause for tired quads and hip flexors while running because the athlete will struggle to effectively engage their hamstrings.
 The more mobile and supple the quads are the more the hamstring are able to express their strength.
 This is no exclusive to running.The other position for the knee is terminal extension.
 This means that when unloaded an athlete should be able to slightly hyperextend the knee.
 While running, the knee should never fully extend or hyperextend, but if an athlete is experiencing pain in the soft tissues around the knee and they are lacking terminal extension, the lack of mobility could easily be the cause.

-The first seven videos in this series focus on mobilizations of the tissues surrounding the ankles, knees and hips.
+The first several videos in this series focus on mobilizations of the tissues surrounding the ankles, knees and hips.

 In order to run safely and effectively the following strength baselines are suggested: